UtRaj/AI-Course-Generator/README.md

 3. **Usage:** : Provide the link to the PDF to be converted , and then the content would be generated.

-## Examples

-1. **Example Workflows:** Provide example workflows or use cases to demonstrate how the tool can be used in practice.

-2. **Sample Outputs:** Include screenshots or descriptions of sample outputs to give users an idea of what to expect.

-## Contributing
+ ## 🤝 Collaboration

-We welcome contributions to enhance the functionality and features of the project.
-If you have suggestions or find any issues, please feel free to open an issue.
+We warmly welcome anyone interested in collaborating to enhance this project!
+Whether you have ideas, skills or insights to contribute, feel free to reach out and connect with us.
+Let's build something great together!